AI-assisted reconstruction of cosmic velocity field from redshift-space spatial distribution of halos: Acknowledgements

 \section{Acknowledgements}

 This work is supported by the National Key R\&D Program of China (2018YFA0404504, 2018YFA0404601, 2020YFC2201600), the Ministry of Science and Technology of China (2020SKA0110402, 2020SKA0110401, 2020SKA0110100), National Science Foundation of China (11890691, 11621303, 11653003, 11803094), the China Manned Space Project with No. CMS-CSST-2021 (A02, A03, B01), the Major Key Project of PCL, the 111 project No. B20019, the CAS Interdisciplinary Innovation Team (JCTD-2019-05), and the Science and Technology Program of Guangzhou, China (202002030360).
 We acknowledge the use of {\it Kunlun} cluster located at School of Physics and Astronomy, Sun Yat-Sen University.
+We also acknowledge the cosmology simulation database (CSD) in the National Basic Science Data Center (NBSDC) and its funds the NBSDC-DB-10.